FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-05-30-lena-zavaroni-and-music.md

 description: This week's guests are Grace Kennedy, Adrian Hedley, Guy Kent and Johnny Hutch and the Comedy Hollywood .
 post_description: This week's guests are Grace Kennedy, Adrian Hedley, Guy Kent and Johnny Hutch and the Comedy Hollywood .
 image: /assets/images/BBC/lena-zavaroni-image-copyright-bbc.jpg
-categories: [BBC-One, Lena-Zavaroni-and-Music, Dougie-Squires, OnThisDay30May]
+categories: [BBC One, Lena Zavaroni and Music, Dougie Squires, OnThisDay30May]
 last_modified_at: 26 November 2023
 ---